sbt/website/src/reference/04-Detailed-Topics/05-Plugins-and-Best-Practices/01-Best-Practices.md

 files.
 Any generated files that are specific to a Scala version should go in `crossTarget` for efficient cross-building.

-For generating sources and resources, see `/Howto/generatefiles`.
+For generating sources and resources, see [Generating Files][Howto-Generating-Files].

 ### Don't hard code